-- For design, the design is based on the heavier of single or multiple lanes loaded. - Based on earlier conclusions that the probability of heavy vehicles in multiple lanes is very low, the load used for calibration is single-lane loaded with no multiple presence factor. - The dynamic load allowance used in the original calibration of the strength limit state (10%) was used. - One year return period was used to correspond to the one year of WIM data used. - ADTT of 5,000 was used (only 3 out of 32 sites had ADTT>5,000 and only one of them was > 8,000).
+- For design, the design is based on the heavier of single or multiple lanes loaded. - Based on earlier conclusions that the probability of heavy vehicles in multiple lanes is very low, the load used for calibration (load to determine frequency of crack opening) is single-lane loaded with no multiple presence factor. - The dynamic load allowance used in the original calibration of the strength limit state (10%) was used. - One year return period was used to correspond to the one year of WIM data used. - ADTT of 5,000 was used (only 3 out of 32 sites had ADTT>5,000 and only one of them was > 8,000).